ymentha14/mturk2gform/docs/_build/html/_sources/index.rst.txt

 ..
-Mturk2gform documentation master file, created by sphinx-quickstart on Sat Dec 19 20:18:36 2020.
+Mturk2Gform documentation master file, created by sphinx-quickstart on Mon Dec 21 19:55:43 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Mturk2gform's documentation!
+Welcome to Mturk2Gform's documentation!
 =======================================

 .. toctree::